Articles

 Debunking more Aged Care myths

-This is the final instalment of our articles debunking some of the urban myths surrounding Aged Care decisions being made by or for those in need of it.
-This article deals with two such myths, which are that:
+This article concludes our series debunking some of the urban myths about Aged Care decisions made by or for those in need of such care.
+Debunking more Aged Care myths, we deal with those suggesting that –

 • means-tested care fee is a simple one-size fits all calculation.